robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 **Android**

-- ES File Manager: Seems to work with file/directory view & navigate, file download
+- ES File Manager: Works with file/directory view & navigate, file download, file upload, file delete, file rename

 **Windows 10 mobile**

-- Metro file manager: File/directory viewing & navigate works, copying out from ESP8266 to.
+- Metro file manager: Works with file/directory view & navigate, file download, file upload, file delete, file rename.
-Storing back starts, but then stalls.
 Slow and chaotic sequence of FTP commands.
+Many unneeded re-login attempts.

-**Conclusion**: All dedicated ftp clients work fine, and most of the file managers too.
+**Conclusion**: All dedicated ftp clients except Windows ftp work fine, and most of the file managers too.
+Windows ftp should work if active mode is implemented.

 ## Trouble shooting
 The only trouble observed so far was clients not releasing the connections.
 You may tell